johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ![CCS Project - Build Project](/screenshots/CCS-buildproject.png)

-- Once project is built, make sure the LaunchPad is connected via USB and click the 'Bug' icon to 'Launch'.
+- Once project is built, make sure that the CC3235 LaunchPad is connected via USB and click the 'Bug' icon to 'Launch'.
 This will switch the CCS 'perspective' to debug view and load the program onto the target LaunchPad.

 ![CCS Project - Build Project](/screenshots/CCS-launchdebugger.png)